gasawase/BookHarbour/README.md

 - some books are not loading in (they might be throwing errors but are not being tracked)
 - how to display the tags and groupings
 - how to group books of the same series
+- tap the back button to actually go back
+-

 ----DONE----
 - ability to read book